tomasbaran/heydia.app/posts/week-0-introducing-dia.md

 ---
-title: "Week 0 – Introducing Dia"
+title: "Week 0 of building Dia"
 date: "2025-06-18"
-excerpt: "I’ve always struggled with time management.
-This post kicks off the journey of building a tool that actually helps."
+excerpt: "I’ve spent the last few years building apps for others—now I’m building something for myself (and maybe for you too).
+Dia is my answer to years of struggling with focus, ADHD, and productivity tools that never quite fit.
+This is Week 0 of the journey: the why, the struggles, and the spark that started it all."
 ---

 ## 👋 Let Me Introduce Myself